Florida Documentary Stamp Tax

 • The only consideration for the transfer is the amount of a mortgage or other lien encumbering the homestead property.

-• Divorce deeds - No tax is due on a deed between spouses or former spouses pursuant to a dissolution of marriage when the real property is transferred following the divorce and the property was their marital home or an interest therein at the time of divorce.
-Taxes previously paid on a deed will be refunded when the deed was given one year before the dissolution of marriage.
+• Divorce deeds — No tax is due on a deed between spouses or former spouses pursuant to a dissolution of marriage when the real property is transferred following the divorce and the property was their marital home or an interest therein at the time of divorce.
+Taxpayers may seek a refund of tax paid on a deed within one year of the dissolution of their marriage.
 When the property is not the marital home, tax is due based on the consideration, which would include any mortgages on the property.

 Reference: Section 201.02(7), F.S.